-Real Africa is delighted to announce its partnership with conservation charity Save the Rhino International (registered charity 1035072) for 2016-17.
+Real Africa was delighted to partner with conservation charity Save the Rhino International (registered charity 1035072) in 2016-17.

-Real Africa will be raising money for programmes supported by Save the Rhino, as well as raising awareness about the plight of rhinos in the wild by attending travel shows and organising special events.
+Real Africa raised money for programmes supported by Save the Rhino, as well as raising awareness about the plight of rhinos in the wild by attending travel shows and organising special events.

 Thank you to everybody who attended our fabulous fundraising event at the Royal Geographical Society on Wednesday 2 November 2016.
 The explorer, writer and TV presenter Benedict Allen gave a great talk on the Close Encounters he'd experienced during his career, including his close encounter with third rate hitmen in South America!
 We also heard from Cathy Dean, the director of Save the Rhino, who updated us on the latest news from the front line, and from Daryll Pleasants who trains the anti-poaching dogs that are proving so effective in the campaign against poaching.

 Many thanks to our speakers, our volunteers and to HRH Prince Harry who attended in a private capacity.

 Shop at the Real World Store

 Whether you buy a Tshirt, a pendant, a cuddly toy or a bag of Strong Rhino coffee, your purchase results in a donation to Save the Rhino.
 We have special stock available to buy at the shows and events we attend, and a limited selection available online.

 Book a 'rhino conservation' safari with Real Africa